gabimelo/portuguese_wsc/README.md

         - The data corresponding to the Corpus being used is organized as follows:
             - Raw data: files used to generate the final Winograd Schema Challenge schema collection JSONs
             - External data: the compressed XML file, as downloaded from Wikipedia's dump archive
             - Interim data: TXT files extracted from the above.
-May or may not be split between different, smalle files
+May or may not be split between different, smaller files
             - Processed data: TXT files, containing text split between train, test and validation splits.
 It also contains the generated Winograd Schema Challenge schema collection JSONs.
                 - Additionally, `make reduced-processed-data` reduces size of each of these splits
     - running `make corpus` will speed up first run of code (but is not necessary)